 The dfdl:calendarPattern describes how to parse and unparse text and binary representations of dateTime, date and time logical types.
 The pattern is primarily used on unparsing to define the format but is also used to aid parsing.

-The pattern is derived from the ICU SimpleDatetimeFormat class described here: [26][ICUCalForm][24]
+The pattern is derived from the ICU SimpleDatetimeFormat class described here: [26], which uses symbols defined by [24].

 An extension is the formatting symbol I which means accept a subset of ISO 8601 compliant calendars